alexbgameson/3.0.0Alpha10-PocketMine-Plugins/README.md

 >>JumpPad plugin which allows users to create jumpPads out of redstone blocks.

+2vs2 3.0.0Alpha9

+>>1vs1 plugin edited for use on PocketMine-MP with API 3.0.0Alpha9.

 Plugins intended for use on PocketMine-MP servers only.